stackrox/kube-linter/README.md

 # KubeLinter

-KubeLinter is a static analysis tool for identifying problematic patterns in Kubernetes configuration files and Helm charts.
-It enables you to make sure that the applications represented by those files adhere to best practices.
+KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts	KubeLinter is a static analysis tool for identifying problematic patterns in to ensure the applications represented in them adhere to best practices.

-The KubeLinter accepts YAML files as input and runs a series of checks on them.
+KubeLinter accepts YAML files as input and runs a series of checks on them.
-When it finds any issues, it reports those issues and returns a non-zero exit code.
+If it finds any issues, it reports them and returns a non-zero exit code.

 KubeLinter is:
-- **Configurable**: include multiple built-in checks which you can enable or disable.
+- **Configurable**: includes multiple built-in checks which you can enable or disable.
 - **Extensible**: you can define and configure custom templates and checks.

 ## Installation

-If you have installed [Go](https://golang.org/), run the following command:
+If you have [Go](https://golang.org/) installed, run the following command:

 ```bash
 go get golang.stackrox.io/kube-linter/cmd/kube-linter